BrujoCervino/CreditCardApplications/README.md

 ⚙️ Better UX: using the [System.Windows.Controls.Frame](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.frame?view=netcore-3.1) class to keep the app within a single window; blue outlines of text box for textbox in focus; red outlines and tooltips for textboxes with invalid input; submit button changes colour when clickable/unclickable <br/>
 ⚙️ Test the InternalCreditChecker class<br/>
 ⚙️ Allow users to pick for which card to apply: currently users can only apply for the Amex Gold Card<br/>
+⚙️ Finish refactoring, for more legible code files<br/>
 <br/>

 ## Code